restarian/brace_document_link/docs/specification/unit_test_output.md

       * √ when only one of the paths are passed in to it

+      * √ when two valid links paths are supplied the proper link is created using a backup directory

-      * √ when two valid links paths are supplied the poper link is created
+      * √ when two valid links paths are supplied the proper link is created

       * √ when absolute paths are used

       * √ when a link is attempted to be created in a non-existant directory location

-  * 7 passing
+  * 8 passing

 ### ---------- End of unit testing ----------